Islandora-Devops/isle-site-template/README.md

 [islandora-starter-site].
 It is a starting point from which your institution will customize and manage Drupal for your Islandora installation.

-1. Unpack the [islandora-starter-site] using the latest release, or the `main` branch (from the root of your repository).
+1. Unpack the [islandora-starter-site] using the `main` branch (or the latest release, if you alter what comes after `refs`).
+   Run this command from the root of your repository.

 ```bash
 curl -L https://github.com/Islandora-Devops/islandora-starter-site/archive/refs/heads/main.tar.gz \